singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 Look at weaveLists.
 It has a specific job: to weave two lists together and return a list of all possible weaves.
 The existence of allSequences is irrelevant.
 Focus on the task that weaveLists has to do and design this algorithm.

-As you're implementing allSequences (whether you do this before or after weavelists), trust that weaveLists will do the right thing.
+As you're implementing allSequences (whether you do this before or after weaveLists), trust that weaveLists will do the right thing.
 Don't concern yourself with the particulars of how weaveLists operates while implementing something that is essentially independent.
 Focus on what you're doing while you're doing it.

 In fact, this is good advice in general when you're confused during whiteboard coding.
 Have a good understanding of what a particular function should do ("okay, this function is going to return a list of \__").
 You should verify that it's really doing what you think.
 But when you're not dealing with that function, focus on the one you are dealing with and trust that the others do the right thing.
 It's often too much to keep the implementations of multiple algorithms straight in your head.